 Be sure to brush after each meal and before bed.
 Furthermore, remember to floss or use a water irrigating method to dislodge food particles trapped in spaces.
 By eating well, brushing properly, flossing regularly, and avoiding foods that stick to your teeth, you can have a beautiful smile for life.
 (And, hopefully, the physical well-being to complement that attractive smile and the energy to enjoy both.)

-I’m Dr. Natalie Goodman, and I have a full-service dental practice in Lewisville.
+I’m Dr. Jessfor Baugh, and I have a full-service dental practice in Lewisville.
 Helping my dental patients stay healthy is important to me, and so is helping them achieve the smile they want through cosmetic dentistry procedures such as veneers, teeth whitening, and smile transformations.

 The Lewisville Dentist in Lewisville has been serving the Dallas area since 2003.
 Please contact us at 469-708-4713 if you are looking for premium dental care from a local Lewisville dentist with the experience, expertise, and personalized attention you deserve.